On-KeiShe/nc-news/README.md

 Welcome to my project NC News - a backend project for a news application using RESTful API.
 This project is built with **Node.js**, **Express** and **PostgreSQL**.

 NC News is a Reddit-style new aggregation app, providing data on articles, topics, users and comments.
-It supports queries for sorting anf filtering.
+It supports queries for sorting and filtering.

 ## Hosted Version
 You can view the hosted version here: